iCliniq Logo

 • When spending time outdoors, use an EPA (environmental protection agency) - registered insect repellent containing DEET (N, N-diethyl-meta-toluamide) or other ingredients against chiggers.
 Use the insect repellents as directed by the manufacturer; do not use them on the skin covered by clothing.

 • Cover the legs and arms of babies and young children.
-If the child is in a crib or stroller, use a mosquito net and drape over it to prevent the entry of mites.
+If the child is in a crib or stroller, drape a mosquito net over it to prevent mites from entering.

 • Be cautious when using insect repellents on children; ensure that they do not come in contact with the mouth, eyes, or open wounds.

-• Use 0.5 percent permethrin to treat clothing and gear or buy permethrin-treated items.
+• Permethrin of 0.5 percent is used.
+This helps to treat clothing and gear or buy permethrin-treated items.
 Permethrin helps kill chiggers and can be used to treat boots, camping gear, and apparel.
-Follow the instructions as provided by the manufacturer, and do not use permethrin directly on the skin.

 Conclusion: